klusterthon-henrychris/api/README.md

 }
 ```

-4. Navigate to the Kluster.Host directory in the project.
+2. **Run the Application**
-5. Run `docker compose up`.
+    - Navigate to the `Kluster.Host/` directory in the project.

-# Running Locally On Mac
+    - Execute `docker compose up`.

-1. Navigate to `~/.microsoft/usersecrets` and create a folder named `41019bab-28dd-41f1-a221-82ed1e906626`.
+### macOS Setup
-2. Create a file named secrets.json.
+1. **Create User Secrets**
-3. Add the JSON above to the secrets.json file.
+   - Navigate to `~/.microsoft/usersecrets` and create a folder named `41019bab-28dd-41f1-a221-82ed1e906626`.
-4. Navigate to the Kluster.Host directory in the project.
+   - Create a file named `secrets.json`.
-5. Run `docker compose up`.
+   - Add the same JSON content provided earlier.

-# Note
+2. **Run the Application**

-- After the command is run, two containers will spin up.
-One is `kluster-api` and the other is `kluster-databse.` The
+   - Navigate to the Kluster.Host directory in the project.
-  names are self explanatory.
+   - Run docker compose up.

-- You might need to restart the container named `kluster.api` as it requires the `kluster.database` container to be
+## Important Notes
-  fully setup to work.
+- After running the command, three containers will start: `kluster-api`, `kluster-database` and `kluster.messaging`.
-- Access the application's swagger documentation at [Swagger](http://localhost:5000/swagger/index.html).
-Requests can be
+- Restart the `kluster.api` container if needed, ensuring proper setup with the other containers.
-  sent to the api at `http://localhost:5000/api`.
+- Access the Swagger documentation at [Swagger](http://localhost:5000/swagger/index.html).
-- If the required folders do not exist, *create them*.
+- Send requests to the API at http://localhost:5000/api.

-# Postman Documentation
+- If required folders are missing, ensure to create them.

-You can access the postman collection here: [PostmanDoc](https://documenter.getpostman.com/view/22039666/2s9YeAAumQ).
+You can access the postman collection here, with examples: [PostmanDoc](https://documenter.getpostman.com/view/22039666/2s9YeAAumQ).